Par-t/SourceCode_PlagarismDetection/README.md

 [Model1.ipynb] utilises only 3 basic features to compare code files to train our classification mode.
 Basic NLP techniques have been used to give our first initial and basic model with 77% accuracy using DecisionTreeClassifier.

 [Model2.ipynb] utilizes the `javalang` library to traverse through the abstract syntax tree (AST) of Java code and extract relevant features for training a classification model.
 The goal is to identify similarities and differences between code snippets to determine if there is any potential plagiarism.
+This improved model gave an accuracy of upto 89%.

 The following features are extracted from the code snippets: